11 Ways To Stop An Obsession Over An Ex-Partner After A Breakup

 10. SEEK SUPPORTIVE OUTLETS

-Seek supportive outlets and avoid isolation.
 At this time, you need clarity and healthy feedback from safe, non-judgmental people-- which will help counter obsessive irrational thinking.
-Having support to share and talk with others will also help you find perspectives and ideas you've never encountered before.

 So do this:

-Embrace the act of seeking and getting support.
-Allow yourself to connect with trusting, safe, non-judgmental people about your story, your thoughts/feelings, and whats going on.
 Ask for feedback.
 Listen to their stories.
 Engage in a supportive atmosphere- even when it feels uncomfortable.

 Examples of supportive outlets:

-• You may choose to seek support with friends or family members (safe/nonjudgmental).
-Other supportive outlets to consider are recovery or relationship on-line forums or online support groups; church support groups.
-Talk to a helping profession such as a therapist, coach, or counselor (preferably who specializes and understands obsessive or addictive relationships).
+• You may choose to seek support from friends or family members (safe/nonjudgmental).
+Other supportive outlets are recovery or relationship online forums and church support groups.

 When you create a supportive outlet, you are in the act of self-care, which promotes healing and getting over unwanted thoughts.